troydhanson/uthash/libut/README.md

 The "libut" directory is an alternative way to use uthash, utarray, utlist, utstring and utvector in your programs.
 You can copy the libut directory into your own source tree.
-Doing it this way dereferences symlinks:
+Copy it this way to make sure you get the files and not just links (-L dereferences symlinks in the source directory):

-    cp -RF libut $DESTINATION
+    cp -RL libut $DESTINATION

 Then add CFLAGS to your application Makefile to pull in libut/include.